Insurance Sector: Nigeria’s galloping inflation to drive claim costs

 He added that high inflation poses significant challenges to insurance companies, affecting their underwriting risks, investment portfolio performance, claims management practices, regulatory compliance, and consumer demand dynamics.

-He noted that by addressing these challenges head-on and embracing innovative approaches to risk mitigation and value creation, insurance companies can position themselves for long-term success and sustainability in an inflationary environment like Nigeria’s.
+By addressing these challenges head-on and embracing innovative approaches to risk mitigation and value creation, Aimurie believes insurance companies can position themselves for long-term success and sustainability in an inflationary environment like Nigeria’s.

 Leave a Reply